osrf/gazebo_tutorials/ros_roslaunch/tutorial.md

 ## Using <tt>roslaunch</tt> to Spawn URDF Robots

 There are two ways to launch your URDF-based robot into Gazebo using <tt>roslaunch</tt>:

-; ROS Service Call Spawn Method : The first method keeps your robot's ROS packages more portable between computers and repository check outs.
+**ROS Service Call Spawn Method**

+  > The first method keeps your robot's ROS packages more portable between computers and repository check outs.
 It allows you to keep your robot's location relative to a ROS package path, but also requires you to make a ROS service call using a small (python) script.

+**Model Database Method**

-; Model Database Method : The second method allows you to include your robot within the <tt>.world</tt> file, which seems cleaner and more convenient but requires you to add your robot to the Gazebo model database by setting an environment variable.
+  > The second method allows you to include your robot within the <tt>.world</tt> file, which seems cleaner and more convenient but requires you to add your robot to the Gazebo model database by setting an environment variable.

 We will go over both methods.
 Overall our recommended method is using the '''ROS Service Call Spawn Method'''